 WooCommerce (Web, iOS, Android)

 Most eCommerce solutions work best if you use them to build your full online store, rather than to add payment processing to your existing site.
 It's just simpler if everything runs seamlessly from a single dashboard and is built using the same tools.
 What, then, do you do if you already have a website set up?

 Well, presuming you use a service like Squarespace or Weebly, then their built-in tools should be your first option.
 But if, like huge swaths of the internet, you use WordPress, then WooCommerce is your best bet.
 Instead of starting over on a different platform, this WordPress plugin seamlessly integrates into your WordPress site for easy selling.

-Installing WooCommerce on your site is ridiculously easy.
+Installing WooCommerce on your site is easy, at least as far as WordPress goes.
 Sign up on WooCommerce's website.
 Then, when you reach the final step of the onboarding process, select Auto-install WooCommerce on an existing WordPress site.
 You'll be prompted to log in and then set up the plugin.
 If you're already rocking WordPress, it couldn't be handier.

 If WooCommerce doesn't have some features you need, there's a serious extensions marketplace.
 WooCommerce offers a variety of free and paid options that can enhance your store: get real-time shipping rates with the USPS extension, integrate various payment gateways, or add WooCommerce Subscriptions to let your customers subscribe to your product, services, or even your paid newsletter.
 You can also combine these extensions with any plugins from WordPress to customize your store even more.

 You can connect WooCommerce to thousands of other apps with Zapier, to do things like saving orders to a spreadsheet or adding new customers to your email marketing tool.